Talks intensify to avert shutdown as White House and Senate leaders eye last-ditch deal

 “I am just so sick of them ignoring it all because Donald Trump might give them a spanking,” Sen. Jacky Rosen, a Democrat from Nevada, said.

-There is little time to reach a deal that can pass both chambers ahead of the Friday deadline at 11:59 p.m.

-CNN’s Lauren Fox, Sarah Ferris and Alayna Treene contributed to this report.
+CNN’s Lauren Fox, Sarah Ferris, Alayna Treene and Ted Barrett contributed to this report.

 This story has been updated with additional details.